pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ![Page titled orders, showing a list currently containing one order with status pending, €0.00 out of €250.00 paid.](../../assets/screens/payment/orders.png "Orders" )

-Navigate to [Your Event] :fontawesome-solid-arrow-right: "Orders".
+Navigate to :navpath:Your Event → Orders:.
 This page displays a list of all orders that have been placed in your shop.
 If orders have been placed and not yet received a payment (which is expected if they are paid via bank transfer), they will be displayed here with the yellow ":fontawesome-solid-money-bill: Pending" status tag.